 Does the MPH program have a field internship?

 Yes, students are required to complete 400 hours of internship in the field with an approved community partner.
 Students typically begin their internship the start of their second year.
+At this time, internship hours may NOT be fulfilled during the summer months.
+We encourage those who work full time to communicate with their employer well in advance (at least a year prior) in expectation of the internship commitment.

 Do I have to complete a Thesis?